Neighborhoods in Spokane, Washington: Balboa/South Indian Trail

 An arterial runs along what was once a major Native American thoroughfare in the northwestern part of the city, along the edge of the Spokane River Gorge.
 Today, the area is dominated by suburban homes, many of which were built from the 1960s to the early 1980s.
 Stands of native Ponderosa Pine cover the hills and flatlands surrounding this neighborhood.

 Emerson/Garfield

 Originally named in honor of two elementary schools (historic Emerson was razed in 1981; the site is now Emerson Park), the Emerson-Garfield Neighborhood]is a predominantly residential area consisting largely of early 20th century Craftsman-style homes.
 Its irregular southern border falls in close proximity to centrally located landmarks like the Lincoln Center, Spokane Civic Theatre and Spokane Arena.
 To the east it is bordered by North Division, a commercial arterial, and its western edge is roughly delineated by North Belt.
 The North Hill Neighborhood lies directly to its north.
 The neighborhood is bisected by the North Monroe business corridor, which specializes in antique, retro and vintage retailers.
 Census data indicates that the population in recent decades has remained fairly constant at around 9,500 residents.
-In addition to Emerson Park, the neighborhood is also home to Corbin Park.
+In addition to Emerson Park, the neighborhood is also home to Corbin Park and the Corbin Park Historic District.